xapi-project/dev-vm/README.md

 [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and
 [Vagrant](https://www.vagrantup.com/docs/installation/).

+The `Vagrantfile` uses the `vagrant-disksize` plugin to increase the VM's disk.
+Install it by running `vagrant plugin install vagrant-disksize`.

-The VM can be created/run using the `vagrant up` command.
+The VM can be created/run in VirtualBox using the `vagrant up --provider virtualbox` command.
 There may be an issue where this may fail the first time after a few seconds; run `vagrant provision` to restart the provisioning step of the setup and it should continue as normal.

 ## Setting up locally